F0lak/dm_open_ref/ref/notes/angular_blur (filters).md

 +   filter(type=\"angular_blur\", \...)
 <!-- -->
 Args:
-+   x+ Horizontal center of effect, in pixels, relative to image center
++   x: Horizontal center of effect, in pixels, relative to image center
-+   y+ Vertical center of effect, in pixels, relative to image center
++   y: Vertical center of effect, in pixels, relative to image center
-+   size+ Amount of blur (defaults to 1)
++   size: Amount of blur (defaults to 1)

 Blurs the image by a certain amount in a circular formation, as